 Obesity is home to many diseases.
-If you are obese or overweight, your chances of suffering from a stroke are much higher than the average individual.
+If you are obese or overweight, your chances of suffering from a heart stroke are much higher than the average individual.
 If you have been looking for a reason to lose weight, then this is certainly the right time.
 Obesity also increases the risk of hypertension, diabetes, and arthritis.

-Losing weight is known to improve one’s concentration along with improving their health.
+Losing weight is known to improve one’s concentration along with improving health.
 Try taking up intense weight training.
 It will not only reduce your fat percentage but also build lean muscle mass.
 Increased muscle mass improves metabolism and adds to your strength.
 Additionally, looking good adds a lot of self-confidence.